 Day 3 — Chichén Itzá/Izamal

 Spend the day exploring Chichén Itzá, often dubbed one of the new seven wonders of the world.
 Enter a world of fascinating mythology as you discover the southern complex, including the Observatory, the Tomb of the High Priest, and the Nunnery.
 In the large complex of North Chichén, see towering pyramids and temples surrounded by smaller sites, including the ancient marketplace, the sweat bath, and the largest Maya ball court ever found.
+Hear from National Geographic Explorer Guillermo de Anda, who will share additional insight at Chichén Itzá and its Sacred Cenote, a special lecture on underwater archeology in the region, and discoveries funded by National Geographic.
 On our return trip to Mérida, stop in the colonial town of Izamal to explore its impressive Franciscan monastery, which sits atop an indigenous Maya temple.
 This evening, enjoy an optional stroll with expedition staff to explore Mérida’s social gathering place, Plaza Grande, and the Parque Santa Lucia, filled with restaurants and often a lively nighttime atmosphere.
 Hotel Rosas & Xocolate (B,L)

 Day 4 — Mérida/Villahermosa/Palenque